English language requirements and information

 Your English language skills and study skills are assessed throughout these courses, so if you successfully complete the course you will not have to take another SELT to progress onto your degree.
 You can find out more information about the range of courses we offer and how to apply in the tab bar below.
 See: Pre-sessional English courses.

-We have a wide variety of English Language courses available to those who need or wish to improve their English language skills.
-Including Pre-sessional General and Academic English programmes, and IELTS Preparation Courses.
+We offer English language courses for those who need or wish to improve their English language skills, including pre-sessional English programmes.

 UKVI Approved test centres